-The Verdict: It all comes down to your credit standing and whether you’re willing to pay $99 a year for Amazon Prime.
+It all comes down to your credit standing and whether you’re willing to pay $139 a year for Amazon Prime.
 If you’re not already a member or you’re unwilling to join, stop reading and instead consider the Amazon.com Credit Card.
-The store-only version won’t give you anything but a $10 gift certificate.
+The store-only version won’t give you anything but a $60 Amazon gift card upon approval.

-But anyone with a Prime membership should waste no time in submitting an application, as that status scores you an upgrade to the Amazon Prime Store Card and 5% cash back on every purchase that you make, redeemable for a statement credit.
+If you do have Prime, along with at least fair credit, you should definitely apply.
+Prime membership gets you an upgrade to the Amazon Prime Store Card and 5% back in rewards on every purchase you make, redeemable for a statement credit.
 That’s an excellent deal, and our overall rating for this card assumes that you qualify.

 Below, we’ll explore the Amazon.com Store Card in more detail and take a closer look at how it compares to the Visa version.

-5% Cash Back For Prime Members: Earning 5% back on every Amazon.com purchase could save you a lot of money if you’re a frequent shopper.
+Earning 5% back in rewards on every Amazon.com purchase could save you a lot of money if you’re a frequent shopper.
 That’s why it has to be considered a highlight.

 It’s also important to note that purchases that you pay for under the terms of a promotional financing offer are not eligible to earn rewards.
-In other words, you must choose between 5% cash back and the special financing rate.
+In other words, you must choose between 5% back in rewards and the special financing rate.

-- No Annual Fee: The lack of a yearly membership charge certainly is good news for your wallet, but this particular account attribute should have an asterisk next to it.
+The lack of a yearly membership charge certainly is good news for your wallet, but this particular account attribute should have an asterisk next to it.
 Yes, the card can be free to use, which makes it conducive to cost-effective credit building.
-But if you want rewards, you would need to sign up for Amazon Prime membership first, which is like paying a $99 annual fee.
+But if you want rewards, you would need to sign up for Amazon Prime membership first, which is like paying a $119 annual fee.

-0% Deferred-Interest Financing: This particular feature of the Amazon.com Store Card could go very well for your wallet, but it could also end terribly.
-The deal gives you a special 0% promotional financing rate for six months on purchases of $149 to $598; 12 months on purchases of $599 or more; or 24 months for “select” Amazon.com items that currently include only HDTVs and video projectors sold by Amazon.com (excluding third-party sellers).
+This particular feature of the Amazon.com Store Card could go very well for your wallet, but it could also end terribly.
+The deal gives you a special 0% promotional financing rate for six months on purchases of at least $150; 12 months on purchases of $600 or more; or 24 months for “select” Amazon.com items that currently include only HDTVs and video projectors sold by Amazon.com (excluding third-party sellers).
 Other deals may be available from time to time as well.

 We consider this to be too big of a risk to take in light of the numerous available 0% credit cards that do not use such underhanded pricing tactics.

-- High Regular APR: Despite its Amazon.com branding, this probably isn’t the best card with which to make big-ticket purchases on the site.
-Not only do its 0% financing terms include a dangerous deferred-interest clause, but the stakes associated with screwing up are also higher, thanks to the card’s lofty 27.99% (V) regular APR.
-To put that in perspective, the average credit-card offer charges 19.29%, and the average store credit card charges 25.81%, according to WalletHub’s latest Credit Card Landscape Report.
+Despite its Amazon.com branding, this probably isn’t the best card with which to make big-ticket purchases on the site.
+Not only do its 0% financing terms include a dangerous deferred-interest clause, but the stakes associated with screwing up are also higher, thanks to the card’s lofty 29.99% (V) regular APR.
+To put that in perspective, the average credit-card offer charges 22.15%, and the average store credit card charges 29.63%, according to WalletHub’s latest Credit Card Landscape Report.